crclark/fdb_ray_clone/README.md

 locality = client.locality(x)

 # If you want to test lineage reconstruction, ctrl-c the
-# worker and restart it before running the next line.
+# worker and restart it before running the next line. x
+# will get recomputed as part of awaiting y.

 y = client.submit_future(
     lambda x, y: client.await_future(x) + y, x, 5, locality=locality